 Security as Well

-These devices are favoured not only by duty-free shops, but also convenience stores and liquor / tobacco shops, where the purchase of specific goods is limited by age.
+These devices are favored not only by duty-free shops but also by convenience stores and liquor/tobacco shops, where the purchase of specific goods is limited by age.
 The best way to confirm age is the date of birth information from the identity documents – and these processes are also getting automated by ID scanners at more and more locations.
 The cashier just scans the document and the system immediately confirms the age, while it saves the ID image for future security purposes.

 In addition to age verification, these ID scanners are capable of verifying the ID’s authenticity as well, so documents that were altered in any way (or copied) are filtered out via the scanning process.
 Shop owners realized two important factors:

-Such ID scanner turned out to be a remedy for both.
+Such an ID scanner turned out to be a remedy for both.

 This solution is widely used in the Myeong-dong area in South Korea, in convenience and retail shops, including the popular CU Convenience Store.